64kramsystem/personal_notes/bash.md

 echo ${MYHASH[@]}                    # values (!!!)
-echo ${!MYHASH[@]}                   # keys echo ${#MYHASH[@]}                   # size
+echo ${!MYHASH[@]}                   # keys echo ${#MYHASH[@]}                   # size declare -p MYHASH                    # print the AA (in declaration form)

 # Iterate.
 # in order to iterate the sorted keys, use `mapfile` as in the Arrays section